SAP-samples/teched2022-DT181/exercises/ex7/README.md

 ![](./images/image46.png)

 (30) **Selection Change Function**: handler.onChartSelectionChanged.\
-You will implement the handler in the next exercise.
+We will implement the handler in the next exercise.

 ![](./images/image48.png)